magento/devdocs/src/cloud/cdn/configure-fastly-customize-cache.md

 {:.procedure}
 To configure Fastly purge options:

-1. In the *Fastly Configuration* section, expand **Advanced**.
+1. In the *Fastly Configuration* section, expand **Advanced** to display the purge options.

-1. All purge options display.
-Select "Yes" per purge option to enable automatic purging.
-Select "No" to disable automatic purging, allowing you to manually purge caches through the Cache Management page.
+1. For each purge option, select **Yes** to enable automatic purging, or **No** to disable automatic purging.

+   When you disable a purge option, you must manually purge the cache for that category from the _Cache Management_ page.

 1. Click **Save Config** at the top of the page.